 Nonselective beta blockers

 |Peripheral vasculature|| |

-- Clinical features: : tachycardia, tachyarrhythmia, hypertension, acute coronary syndrome, sudden cardiac death
+- Clinical features: : tachycardia, tachyarrhythmia, hypertension, acute coronary syndrome,

-- Prevention: : taper dose over 7–10 days before discontinuing
+- Prevention: : Taper dose over 7–10 days before discontinuing.

-- Clinical features: : bradycardia/bradyarrhythmia, cardiogenic shock (hypotension; cold, clammy extremities), hypoglycemia, hyperkalemia, wheezing (bronchoconstriction), neurological symptoms (seizure, delirium, coma)
+- Clinical features: bradycardia/bradyarrhythmia, cardiogenic shock (hypotension; cold, clammy extremities), hypoglycemia, hyperkalemia, wheezing (bronchoconstriction), neurological symptoms (seizure, delirium, coma)

-- Secure airway
+- Secure the airways.

-- Correct hypotension: IV fluids and vasopressors (epinephrine)
+- IV fluids and vasopressors (e.g., epinephrine)